-All Employees, Learners, Associate Staff, and Partners.
+This policy applies to all employees, learners, associates, agency workers and partners.
 This policy applies to all colleagues however these policies and procedures do not form part of your terms and conditions and can be changed at any time as we deem appropriate.
 Similarly, other policies and procedures, which are referred to in this policy and which are to be found on the LCG website, do not form part of your terms and conditions of employment.